force11/force11-sciwg/README.md

 Use the group [GitHub repository](https://github.com/force11/force11-sciwg) for documentation and discussion.

-The group started in May 2017 and will wrap up work in December 2018.
+The group started in May 2017 and was originally planning to wrap up work in December 2018 - we have extended the group to enable new task forces to complete.

 ## Description